michael2012z/BitBible/markdown/Etheridge/files/Jas.md

 11. Speak not against one another, my brethren; for he who speaketh against his brother, or judgeth his brother, speaketh against the law, and judgeth the law.
 And if the law thou judgest, thou art not a doer of the law, but the judge of it.

-12. For one is the appointerSoem-nomoso. of the law and the Judge, who can save and destroy.
-But thou, who art thou, who judgest thy neighbour?
+12. For one is the appointer

 13. But what shall we say of them who say, To-day or tomorrow we will go to this city, or that, and work there one year, and negotiate, and make gain?